savourylie/emergence_simple_fast/README.md

 python main.py
 ```

-Depending on your setup, this should take ~30 minutes.
+This should take well under an hour, for most setups.

 ## Requirements